Waiting for Rain

-Waiting for Rain (Korean: 비와 당신의 이야기) is a 2021 South Korean-American drama film directed by Jo Jin-mo and written by Yoo Seong-hyub.
+Waiting for Rain (Korean: 비와 당신의 이야기) is a 2021 South Korean romantic drama film directed by Jo Jin-mo and written by Yoo Seong-hyub.
 The film starring Kang Ha-neul and Chun Woo-hee, is a love story between a man and a woman who have yearned for each other for a long time but could not meet due to certain circumstances.

-The film was released in South Korea on April 28, 2021, in USA on April 30, 2021, and in Taiwan on May 7, 2021.
+Waiting for Rain was released in South Korea on April 28, 2021.

 Synopsis

 Waiting for Rain follows the romance between Young-ho (Kang Ha-neul) and So-hee (Chun Woo-hee).
 The two become each other's sources of comfort through the connection of a chance letter and make the unlikely promise of meeting up on a rainy December 31.
-The movie has an “analog” vibe through its depiction of the exchange of handwritten letters rather than phone calls or text messages.
+The movie has an "analog" vibe through its depiction of the exchange of handwritten letters rather than phone calls or text messages.